rockettheme/docs/Docs/joomla/platform/administrator.md

 ![][j3x3]

 The **Users** section includes any areas of Joomla's backend that deal specifically with users, user groups, access levels, and mass mailings.
-It's where you would go to look for the **User Manager** in the event that you need to change or remove a user's standing or profile.
+It is where you would go to look for the **User Manager** in the event that you need to change or remove a user's standing or profile.

 ### Menus